varigence/docs/bimlflex/reference-documentation/ObjectNamePattern.md

 # Object Name Pattern

-Specific override behavior for the object name for staging tables
+Specific override behavior for the object name for staging tables.

 Notes:
 * This setting is part of the `Staging Naming` settings category.